Canh Chua (or Canh Chua Cá) is my go-to refreshing and comforting soup during the scorching summer in Vietnam.

 Local people often take the fish out of the soup and dip it in a side dish of fish sauce with some sliced chili (pure fish sauce, without sugar or vinegar, unlike Nước Chấm dipping sauce).

-You can also spoon the soup and vegetables over steamed rice and enjoy.
+You can also spoon the soup and vegetables over steamed rice or enjoy the soup with some rice noodles.

 FAQs